Anonymadly/dotfiles/README.md

 3. Choose between 1 and 2 for each dotfile.

 ## `Other Files`
 This is used to store files that will be skipped by both scripts.
 Read its README for more information.
+This includes dependencies that must be installed separately.